 - Focus on what you want them to do rather than the no-nos.

 - Teach your child's caregivers the words your child uses for important things like blanket or bottle.
 Do they sign?
 Make sure they know that.

 - Stick to a regular bedtime routine.
 Knowing they'll get them bath, then their pajamas, then their story and their song helps them understand their world and builds confidence.

 - Use routines and games to make everyday activities, like a trip to the store, interesting and engaging for your little one.

 - Flying with baby?
 You can bring more than 3 ounces of formula, breast milk, or juice through security if you declare it to security and present it for inspection.

-- To go through security screening at the airport, you will have to take your baby out of her stroller or infant carrier (yes, even if it's just a cloth wrap).
+- To go through security screening at the airport, you will have to take your baby out of their stroller or infant carrier (yes, even if it's just a cloth wrap).

-- The FAA lets kids younger than 2 be "lap babies" (not for free, though), but it's safest to buy your baby her own seat and secure her in a safety seat.
+- The FAA lets kids younger than 2 be "lap babies" (not for free, though), but it's safest to buy your baby their own seat and secure them in a safety seat.